giovanniboscu/continuous-section-field/docs/csftutorial.md

   out/                # create this folder yourself
 ```

-## Notes

-- The `out/` directory is not auto-created by default in this setup: create it manually before running workflows that write output files.

 1. **`geometry.yaml`** — defines the member geometry as a continuous field along the axis `z`
    - end (or intermediate) sections as **arbitrary polygons**
    - optional multi-polygon sections (multi-cell shapes)